 User data and information are usually at a higher risk when they use server-less apps for their convenience.
 Do you really know how and why?
 Let me explain;

-In case of an on-server app, user data and information are stored in cloud servers instead of user’s device.
+In the case of an on-server app, user data and information are stored in cloud servers instead of the user’s device.
 In this way, vendors have more control over the user information and data to keep them in safe hands.
 In simple words, the app vendors are able to make sure user data is in safe hands and private also from bad guys by using several security steps and precautions.

 Data Breaches are More Complicated than Ever